 Action Comics Vol. 5: Booster Shot collects Action #993-999 as well as the Action Comics Special which came out shortly after #1000, meant as bookend to Jurgens’ run, picks up immediately where “Oz Effect” left off.
 At the end of Action #992, we read that Superman has gone into Krypton’s past in search of the truth of “Jor-El’s” claims.
 Is the mysterious villain who has shadowed Superman these past five years really his father?
 Was his father saved from the wreckage of Krypton’s explosion by a mysterious force, as was purported?
 If so, what does this mean about Krypton’s history, and the House of El’s lineage?
-This and more is discussed in this trade.
+This and more is discussed.

 Of course, for Dan Jurgens, it’s only a matter of time before he brings Booster Gold into any story he’s writing, as he himself has said on many occasions.
-Arguably his greatest creation and addition to the DC mythos, Booster lends himself perfectly to any time travel story, and time travel lends itself perfectly to this particular story.
-This volume has the feel of Dan’s Booster Gold series from the mid to late 2000s which he worked on with Geoff Johns, which was fun and very well received, so I imagine this, too, had a similar reaction.
+Arguably his greatest creation and addition to the DC mythos, Booster lends himself perfectly to any time travel story, and time travel lends itself perfectly to this.
+This volume has the feel of Dan’s Booster Gold series from the mid to late 2000s which he worked on with Geoff Johns, which was fun and very well received, so I imagine this, too, had similar fan reaction.